Chemical Reagents

 GENERAL MOUNTING MEDIA

-All sections can of course be mounted without any staining, and this can be in distilled water, however, potassium hydroxide (K0H), or ammonium hydroxide is generally preferred. as they produce a clearer mount. potassium hydroxide does not keep as well as ammonium hydroxide as the former will crystallise out in time.
+All sections can of course be mounted without any staining, and this can be in distilled water, however, potassium hydroxide (KOH), or ammonium hydroxide is generally preferred. as they produce a clearer mount. potassium hydroxide does not keep as well as ammonium hydroxide as the former will crystallise out in time.
 Potassium hydroxide or ammonium hydroxide should be used on all dried material to facilitate swelling to near the original size.
 Note. some hyphal pigments are soluble in these alkaline mounts, and alkali mounts often alter the colour of tissue and spores.
 In this guide I will refer to ammonium hydroxide however, this can be read as ammonium hydroxide or potassium hydroxide.
 Some mycologists use a general mounting medium called L4, which is suitable for dry or fresh fungi and is based on potassium hydroxide but also contains sodium chloride and invadin IFC.
 Coloured stains are then added to the L4 as required.

 METHODS